 ZERO COUPON SECURITIES-Zero coupon securities are securities that are sold at a discount to par value and securities on which interest payments are not made during the life of the security.
 Upon maturity, the holder is entitled to receive the par value of the security.
 While interest payments are not made on such securities, holders of such securities are deemed to have received "phantom income" annually.
 Because a Fund will distribute its "phantom income" to shareholders, to the extent that shareholders elect to receive dividends in cash rather than reinvesting such dividends in additional shares, the Fund will have fewer assets with which to purchase income producing securities.
 Pay-in-kind securities pay interest in either cash or additional securities, at the issuer's option, for a specified period.
 Pay-in-kind bonds, like zero coupon bonds, are designed to give an issuer flexibility in managing cash flow.
+Pay-in-kind bonds are expected to reflect the market value of the underlying debt plus an amount representing accrued interest since the last payment.
 Pay-in-kind bonds are usually less volatile than zero coupon bonds, but more volatile than cash pay securities.
-Pay-in-kind securities are securities are securities that have interest payable by delivery of additional securities.
+Pay-in-kind securities are securities that have interest payable by delivery of additional securities.
 Upon maturity, the holder is entitled to receive the aggregate par value of the securities.
 Deferred payment securities are securities that remain zero coupon securities until a predetermined date, at which time the stated coupon rate becomes effective and interest becomes payable at regular intervals.